You will need to pay a $50 non-refundable application fee when you submit your application.

 A conferred bachelor's degree is the only requirement for applicants interested in applying for the doctoral program.

 Our admissions committee reviews each candidate’s entire application and weighs each piece equally, which we call a holistic review.
-We don’t eliminate applicants based solely on test scores and GPA.
-Students with lower GPAs or GRE scores can bolster their application by using their personal statement to explain why they earned the grades they did, including a resume that describes their research experience and having stellar recommendation letters.
+We don’t eliminate applicants based solely on test scores or GPA.
+Students with lower GPAs can bolster their application by using their personal statement to explain why they earned the grades they did, including a resume that describes their research experience, submitting a strong writing sample and having stellar recommendation letters.

 Since each application undergoes a holistic review, we do not have required minimums.